i-am-smolli/devtoolbox/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for new tools, improvements, or bug fixes, please feel free to open an issue or submit a pull request.
-(This section can be expanded with more specific guidelines if needed).

-## Todo

 ## License

-This project is licensed under the [MIT License](LICENSE.md) (Assuming MIT - if not, please specify or create a LICENSE.md file).
+This project is licensed under the [MIT License with Commons Clause](LICENSE.md) – non-commercial use only.

+You are free to use, modify, and self-host this software for personal or internal (non-commercial) purposes.
+Commercial use – including selling, sublicensing, or offering the software as a paid service – is strictly prohibited without prior written permission from the author.